SherlockPsy/Life/01_SYSTEM_ARCHITECTURE.md

 A single progression looks like this:

-1. Public Evidence is written (by an Agent or the World).
+1. An Agent writes Public Evidence.
-2. That evidence becomes part of Public Reality.
+2. That evidence is appended to Public Reality.
+3. The World MAY be invoked exactly once in response.
-3. Other Agents and/or the World may later be invoked.
+4. Other Agents MAY later be invoked.
-4. Invocation results in new writing or silence.
+5. Invocation results in new writing or silence.

 If nothing is written, nothing advances.